tno-ssi-lab/standardisation-overview/README.md

 Now that a connection tunnel has been set up, credentials can be exchanged.
 This layer is about the trust triangle (or diamond).

 #### Issuance Protocol
+This section describes protocols related to the issuance of credentials.
+We describe to standards to do so.
+Additionally, we also discuss the credential manifest.

 ##### Issue Credential Protocol
 <div style="width:250px; height:auto; float:left; display:inline">Standardisation body:</div>